ASIC's role in superannuation

 For more information see reporting misconduct to ASIC.

 ASIC also licenses and monitors people to ensure they operate efficiently, honestly and fairly.
-Financial services providers, including some superannuation trustees, must be licensed or authorised and meet conduct and disclosure obligations under the law.
+Financial services providers, including superannuation trustees, must be licensed or authorised and meet conduct and disclosure obligations under the law.

 You can check to see whether a person or business has an Australian financial services (AFS) licence or is an authorised representative by searching our professional registers.